-Libya's PM, eastern commander set to commit to ceasefire, election - French draft
+Libya's PM, eastern commander commit to ceasefire, election

 Serraj is backed by Haftar's rivals, armed brigades in the western city of Misrata, and by some factions in Tripoli.
 But he has struggled to extend his government's influence and faces resistance from some hardliners in the capital.

-"It is unclear if the summit will be anything more than a Kodak moment," said Mattia Toaldo, a Libya expert at the European Council on Foreign Relations, adding that both leaders's camps were very divided.
+French officials fear Islamic State militants - who were driven from the coastal city of Sirte last year - and other jihadists could try to exploit the power vacuum in Libya to regroup after losing substantial ground in Syria and Iraq, and see this a window to push the sides closer together.

-"Serraj did not receive a mandate to negotiate from his backers in Tripoli and Misrata so anything that could be spun by Haftar in terms similar to what happened in Abu Dhabi would be highly destabilizing for Serraj now as it was then."
+But the French initiative to hold these talks has angered officials in Italy, which has previously taken the lead in efforts to bring peace to its former North African colony and borne the brunt of successive waves of African migrants who have crossed the Mediterranean from Libya.

-Additional reporting by Patrick Markey and Crispian Balmer; Writing by Ingrid Melander; Editing by Richard Balmforth
+Additional reporting by Patrick Markey, Crispian Balmer, Mathias Blamont; Writing by Ingrid Melander; Editing by Richard Balmforth